nicklafferty/craftycody/content/crochet/hades-from-lore-olympus-crochet-pattern.md

 ### Yarn

+I use less than a full skein of each kind of yarn.

 1. Yarn Bee in Teal
 2. Yarn Bee Mini Maker in Light Blue
 3. Crafter's Secret in Black and White